Pir Muhammad Khan Shirwani: Legacy

 Following his death, the leaderless Mughal army retreated from Malwa and Baz Bahadur temporarily recovered his kingdom.
-In 1562, Akbar sent Abdullah Khan Uzbeg to capture Malwa who managed to restore Mughal authority in the region.
+In 1562, Akbar sent his general Abdullah Khan Uzbeg to capture Malwa who managed to restore Mughal authority in the region.
 Baz Bahadur remained a fugitive till he surrendered to Akbar in 1570.
 Akbar pardoned him and made him a musician at his court.

 In popular culture

 In the Indian historical fiction television series Bharat Ka Veer Putra – Maharana Pratap, which ran on the channel Sony Entertainment Television from 2013 to 2015, Pir Muhammad Khan was portrayed by actor Kunal Bakshi.